Start here

 All weight loss calculated at cool initiation.

-Thermal Stability
+Thermal stability

 • Climbs heat predictably

-• Does not crash at first crack
+• Does not stall at first crack

 • Maintains positive development momentum